|

 Answer: Being a mother

-younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to
+women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject

-be subject to their husbands, so that no one will malign the Word of God."
-In Isaiah 49:15a the Bible says, "Can
+to their husbands, so that no one will malign the Word of God."
+In Isaiah 49:15a the Bible says, "Can a mother

-a mother forget the baby at her breast and have no compassion on the child she has borne?"
-When does motherhood
+forget the baby at her breast and have no compassion on the child she has borne?"
+When does motherhood begin?

-of “mother-love”.
-The idea that flows out of this word is that of “preferring” our children, “caring”
+The idea that flows out of this word is that of “preferring” our children, “caring” for them, “nurturing”

-for them, “nurturing” them, “affectionately embracing” them, “meeting their needs,” “tenderly
+them, “affectionately embracing” them, “meeting their needs,” “tenderly befriending” each

-befriending” each one as unique from the hand of God.
-We are commanded in the Scripture to see “mother-love,”
+one as unique from the hand of God.
+We are commanded in the Scripture to see “mother-love,” as our responsibility.

 Training – helping a child develop skills and discover his strengths (Proverbs 22:6)